Watton, East Riding of Yorkshire

 Watton is a village and civil parish in the East Riding of Yorkshire, England.
 The village is situated on the A164 road, about 6 mi north of Beverley and 6 mi south of Driffield.

 According to the 2011 UK census the civil parish of Watton had a population of 259, an increase on the 2001 UK census figure of 238.

 History

-In the 6th century Watton was home to a Frankish saint, Monegunda of Watton and in the 13th century to William de Malton, master-mason who built Beverley Minster was buried here.
+In the 6th century Watton was home to a Frankish saint, Monegunda of Watton (though perhaps this refers to a less direct connection with St Monegundis) and in the 13th century to William de Malton, master-mason who built Beverley Minster was buried here.

 The Venerable Bede in his Ecclesiastical History of the English People tells of a miracle of Saint John of Beverley that took place in Watton.
 It is also the setting for the 12th-century miracle story De Sanctimoniali de Wattun.